wp-plugins/swfput/readme.txt

 * Put i18n final code (__() was already present), added make rules to build *.mo using (added) script in new locale dir, added FPO/test en_US.mo, confirmed working with dummy string replacement.
+* Changed Opt* support classes to use display strings borrowed exactly from WP (3.6) core; these classes are not tied to this plugin and should not use its text-domain.
+Using core strings, they might still get translated (might get translated when the plugin does not -- that is deemed OK).

 = 1.0.2 =
 * Corrections in (vaguely distinguished)